-Previously a frontline homelessness support worker, performance poet Bryony is now training to be training to be a social justice lawyer.Access to Justice
+Previously a frontline homelessness support worker, performance poet Bryony is now training to be a social justice lawyer.Access to Justice

 Bryony worked for Wycombe Homeless Connection, a small independent charity in Buckinghamshire.
 Her role involved helping people avoid homelessness by fighting evictions and supporting them once settled in their new accommodation.
 Bryony took part in Systems Changers, a programme run by funder Lankelly Chase.
 This helped to capture and harness the insights of frontline workers around the complex issue of multiple disadvantage.